stanford-rc/globus-example-flow/README.md

 2. _Do work._

-3. _Copy results to the desktop._  This is also done using Globus Transfer, from the compute environment's endpoint to a Globus Connect Personal endpoint running on your desktop.
+3. _Copy results to the Globus endpoint._  This is also done using Globus Transfer, from the compute environment's endpoint to the endpoint used for results storage.

 4. _Copy results to local storage._  This is done using a regular copy operation.
 It is an optional step, and is done only as a backup.